MrPPL/public_NN_De_Americanization/README.md

-Code to generate figures in the NN de-Americanization paper in slides.ipynb
+Code to generate figures in the NN de-Americanization paper in Slides.ipynb